pagekit/docs/developer-basics/themes.md

 Themes and extensions in Pagekit are very much the same.
 Try not to think in terms of developing a theme vs. developing an extension but rather understand that you have access to Pagekit's framework all the time.

 Most importantly, the module definition in your theme's `index.php` can contain all properties, no matter if you have a theme or an extension.
-If you want to add a Settings screen to the backend, register additional tabs to the Site Tree or the Widget management interface, all of that works exactly the same.
+If you want to add a Settings screen to the admin panel, register additional tabs to the Site Tree or the Widget management interface, all of that works exactly the same.

 ## Render sub-view